PlayFab/gsdk/UnrealPlugin/ThirdPersonMPGSDKSetup.md

 }
 ```

-For Windows builds, you may need to add these optional configuations:
+For Windows builds, you may need to add these optional configurations:

 ```csharp
 DisablePlugins.Add("WMFMediaPlayer");
 DisablePlugins.Add("AsyncLoadingScreen"); //if you are using this plugin